Moganesan/moganesan/README.md

 - 🌱 I’m currently learning everything excited to me
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Build world class software products in my own
+- 🥅 2022 Goals: Learn Blockchain and Web 3.0
 - ⚡ I'm Very Passionated about Technology that's why i started my journey

 ### Languages and Tools: